Dr Demetrios Lefas

 Biography

 Demetrios Lefas is a Royal Academy of Engineering (RAEng) Research Fellow at the Whittle Laboratory and a Fellow of Gonville & Caius College.
-His research group conducts research that lies at the interface between aerodynamics and mechanical vibrations, tackling practical problems relating to aeroelastic instabilities found in jet engines.
+His research group focuses on aeroelastic instabilities in jet engines and wings, addressing challenges at the intersection of aerodynamics and mechanical vibrations.
+These instabilities, if not addressed, can severely hamper development times and cost millions of pounds to fix.
+His group integrates high-fidelity aeroelastic simulations with state-of-the-art experimental methods to advance the coupled aerodynamic design and prevention of aeroelastic instabilities in future jet engines and wings.

 Publications